Ukacha21/Image-Classifier/README.md

 * Pillow(PIL)

 **What you can improve**

-If you have the time and resources you can improve the training usnig a larger dataset, increasing number of epochs and image resolution.
+If you have the time and resources you can improve the training using a larger dataset, increasing number of batch sizes, epochs, image resolution, etc.

 In both 3 and 40 epoch models a resolution of 96x96 pixels is used